comc/Set-Labs-Back-end-Assignment/sample_output/README.md

 ## run_tests.py

-The following demonstrates sample output from the `tests/run_tests.py` script (note the script logs only to STDOUT on the command line):
+The following demonstrates sample output from the `tests/run_tests.py` script (note the script logs only to STDOUT on the command line).
+Transactions from this script also log to the files in the section above.

 ```sh
 [test_single_successful_bet]